Skip to main content.

 Neil Rigler

-Neil Rigler has been teaching at the Lake Forest College Writing and Thinking Workshop for 19 summers.
-He teaches English, American Studies, Media Studies, and Creative Writing at Deerfield High School in Deerfield, IL.
-He is a regular presenter at the NCTE and CASE (Council for American Studies Educators) conferences.
-He has been a faculty associate for the Institute for Writing and Thinking for twenty years, and has taught several weekend workshops.
+Neil Rigler taught at the Lake Forest College Writing and Thinking Workshop, one of the Institute’s summer programs for high school students, for 20 years.
+He is currently in his 28th year at Deerfield High School in Deerfield, IL, where he teaches American Studies, Media Studies, and Creative Writing.
+He is a regular presenter at the NCTE and CASE (Council for American Studies Educators) conferences, with topics ranging from IWT techniques to AI applications.
+He has been a faculty associate for the Institute for Writing and Thinking for over twenty years and has taught several weekend workshops both regionally and at Bard.
+(B.S.
+Psychology, Duke University; M.A.
+English and M.S.
+Education, Northwestern University)

 Eléna Rivera